Automated External Defibrillator (AED)

 - Review and approve guidelines for emergency procedures related to AED use.

-- Assess post-event review forms.
+- Assess post-event incident forms.

 Responder